Xewdy444/Proxy-Scraper-Checker/README.md

   -u, --url <URL>          The URL to check the proxies against [default: https://httpbin.org/ip]
-      --tasks <TASKS>      The number of tasks to run concurrently for checking proxies [default: 512] --timeout <TIMEOUT>  The proxy request timeout in seconds [default: 30] --anonymous          Only check anonymous proxies
+      --tasks <TASKS>      The number of tasks to run concurrently for checking proxies [default: 512] --timeout <TIMEOUT>  The proxy request timeout in seconds [default: 30] -a, --anonymous          Only check anonymous proxies
       --http               Only check HTTP proxies
       --socks5             Only check SOCKS5 proxies
   -h, --help               Print help